BBBase-EHeresy-PPPub/EHeresy/docs/legions_imperialis_rules/special_rules.md

 While a model with the Tracking Array special rule is issued with a First Fire Order, all of its weapons gain the Skyfire special rule if they do not already have it.

 ### Transport (X)
 Models with the Transport (X) special rule can carry Detachments into battle - these models are referred to as Transports.
 Each model with this special rule may transport a maximum number of Infantry models equal to the value shown in brackets.
-When a model is within a Transport, place it to the side of the battlefield.
+When a model is within a Transport, place it to the side of the battlefield. <span style="color: darkmagenta">Models can only Embark onto Transport Models from the same Army List</span>

 Models may start the battle deployed within a Transport.
 When deploying a Detachment which contains one or more models with the Transport (X) special rule, the controlling player may declare that it is transporting models - they state which models are Embarked on the Transport and place those models to one side.
 All models Embarked within a Transport must be declared when it is deployed and all models within the same Detachment must be deployed in Transports if one model is, and all the chosen Transports must be part of the same Detachment.